ale3otik/ACOS_mipt_2015/README.md

-# Moscow IPT's course of computer architecture and operation systems.
+# Moscow IPT's course of computer architecture and operating systems.

 ## Different programming tasks implemented with using C, POSIX, pthreads, sockets...